arwas11/Weather-Time-Machine/README.md

 Features available to all visitors:
 - To get the current weather data for a given city, type the city name inside the Current Weather input field.
 - To see past weather conditions, input a date in the Past Weather section. *Due to the past weather API limitations, only weather data for dates that are within the past 40 years and 5 days prior to the current date are available.
-- Read comments added by registered users.
+- Read comments posted by registered users.
-- Sign up
+- Sign up & Log in
-- Submit a feedback
+- Submit a feedback (to be added)

 Features available to registered users only:
 - Log in
 - Add/Edit/Delete a comment
-- Like other comments
+- Like and remove a like from a comment
-- Delete account
+- Delete account (to be added)
-- Add searched data to a saved list
+- Add searched data to a saved list (to be added)
-- Remove from saved list
+- Remove from saved list (to be added)
-- Search data in saved list
+- Search data in saved list (to be added)

 ## Contributing